Documentation Index

 Task creation

-Create cleaning, maintenance, or inspection tasks when specific events happen — like a guest checkout or a new reservation.
+Create department-specific tasks when specific events happen - like a guest checkout or a new reservation.

 Escalation alerts